vinayaktyagi10/advanced_todo_planner/README.md

 * Type your task in the dialog and press **Enter** or tap **Add**.
 * Check the checkbox to mark a task as completed (it will be crossed out).
 * Tap the trash icon to delete a task.

 ---

-## Planned Features

-* Auto-remove tasks after 24 hours or on day change
-* Reorder tasks to push completed ones to the bottom (original order preserved)
-* Google Calendar synchronization for reminders
-* Dark mode support

----